Tonic-clonic (convulsive) seizures first aid

 Here’s a reminder of the steps to put someone in the recovery position

-1. Put the arm nearest to you at a right angle to the body
+1. Lay the arm nearest to you out to the side and flat on the floor so it is at a right angle to the body

 2. Bring the other arm across the person’s chest and tuck their hand under their cheek